-SUPPORT - Get support for yourself.
+Support - Get support for yourself.
 Listening to abused children can be very upsetting, and giving the child help may be difficult, if you are not given support yourself.
 Experience of working with children is not, in itself, preparation for the distress abuse can raise.

-REMEMBER - It takes courage and determination for a child to tell an adult that they are being, or have been, abused.
+Remember - It takes courage and determination for a child to tell an adult that they are being, or have been, abused.
 When they do tell someone, it is usually a person who they feel they can trust and whom they feel is reliable.
 For reasons of confidentiality, only those people who need to know about the abuse should be told, and conversations about the child should always be held in private.

 If the concern involves the conduct of a member of staff or volunteer, a visitor, a governor, a trainee or another young person or child, the DSL/Headteacher must be informed asap; if the concern is in reaction to your Headteacher, you must speak to your Governor.
-If you feel you cannot speak with your Governors, you must use you whistleblowing procedure and contact Duty & Advice/LADO for advice and support.
-(Appendix 6)
+If you feel you cannot speak with your Governors, you must use your whistleblowing procedure and contact Duty & Advice/LADO for advice and support.
+(Appendix 3) Whistleblowing Policy

-NB It is not education staff's role to seek disclosures.
+NB - It is not education staff's role to seek disclosures.
 Their role is to observe that something may be wrong, ask about it, listen, be available and try to make time to talk.

-APPENDIX 3 - ALLEGATIONS ABOUT A MEMBER OF STAFF/VOLUNTEERS
+ALLEGATIONS ABOUT A MEMBER OF STAFF/VOLUNTEERS Guidance on managing Allegations procedures for Overdale Infant School